HexBuddy/MeowByte/networking/networking-for-hackers.md

 ### **What Are Protocols?**

 Protocols are simply an agreed-upon way to communicate.
-For instance, we here on Hackers-Arise have agreed upon the English language with all its rules and grammar as our way to communicate.
+For instance, we here on MeowByte have agreed upon the English language with all its rules and grammar as our way to communicate.
 That is our protocol.
 If we did not have an agreed-upon way to communicate, people would be using many languages, grammar, and rules, and none of us would understand each other.

 Protocols are similar.
 A protocol simply defines a way of communication with all its rules.
 These rules are usually defined by an RFC (Request for Comments).